-Greece Yacht Charter and Sailing Holiday Guide
+Greece Yacht Charter Guide

-Flying from America, there are direct flights from New York JFK and Philadelphia in the summer season, and from other American cities you will either change at one of these airports, or take a connecting flight from a European city, which will depend on your airline of choice.
-If you are travelling from Canada, there are a number of direct flights from the likes of Toronto and Montréal, or, as with flights from the USA, you will have to change at a European airport.
-From Athens International, you can then easily take a taxi to the port to start your yacht charter experience!
+The very best yachts for charter in Greece are based in Athens, which has world-class marinas with all the amenities you could need.
+The best way to get to Athens to start your charter is to fly to Athens International Airport Eleftherios Venizelos.
+There are direct flights from a range of European cities throughout the year, making it extremely accessible to all.
+From the United States of America, there are direct flights from New York JFK, Philadelphia and Washington DC in the summer season or take a connecting flight from a European city, which will depend on your airline of choice.
+If you are travelling from Canada, there are many direct flights from the likes of Toronto and Montréal, or, as with flights from the USA, you will change at a European airport.
+From Athens International, you can then easily take a taxi to the port to start your yacht charter experience.

 The Cyclades Islands Yacht Charter

 The Cyclades are the most famous and popular island chain in Greece.
 There are only 24 inhabited islands that have become a magnet for sailors all over the world.
 The most famous and popular islands within the Cyclades are Delos, Mykonos, Naxos, Paros, Santorini and Sifnos, which all have their own identity and diversity to offer an unforgettable Greek yacht charter vacation.
 For fun-filled vacations, there is no better island than Mykonos which has a plethora of beach clubs, bars and restaurants to cater to your every wish.
 Enjoy long lunches at Nammos and Scorpios Mykonos before dinner at Nobu and dance the night away at Cavo Paradiso.